mennetorelli/Plumberz/README.md

 * The first indicates the upstream value, or input.
 For `yieldMany`, we're using `()`, though it could be any type since we never read anything from upstream.
 For both `mapC`s, it's `Int`
 * The second indicates the downstream value, or output.
 For `yieldMany` and the first `mapC`, this is `Int`.
-  Notice how this matches the input of both `mapC`, which is what lets us combine these two.
+  Notice how this matches the input of both `mapC`s, which is what lets us combine these two.
   The output of the second `mapC` is `String`.
 * The third indicates the base monad, which tells us what kinds of effects we can perform.
   A `ConduitT` is a **monad transformer**, so it's possible to use `lift` to perform effects.